missing-user/missing-user.github.io/_portfolio/physics_sim.md

   - "/images/physicssim_dark.webp"
 ---

-My attempt at implementing a spatial hashing algorithm for 2D physics.
-The algorithms uses circles, points and axis aligned rectangles as primitives and detects overlaps efficiently.
-Currently only simple spring forces are supported for the primitives.
-The solver is a semi implicit Euler implementation, so energy isn't perfectly conserved due to rounding errors
+Spatial hashing algorithm for simple 2D physics.
+The algorithms supports circles, points and axis aligned rectangles as primitives and detects overlaps efficiently.
+The solver is a semi implicit Euler implementation, so the system isn't perfectly stable.